project-gemmi/gemmi/docs/mol.rst

 *label* and *auth* (for "author").
 Both atom names (``label_atom_id`` and ``auth_atom_id``) are normally the same.
 Both residue names (``label_comp_id`` and ``auth_comp_id``) are also normally the same.
-So Gemmi reads and stores only one name: *label* if it is present, otherwise *auth*.
+So Gemmi reads and stores only one name: *auth* if it is present, otherwise *label*.

 On the other hand, chain names (``asym_id``) and sequence numbers often differ and in the user interface it is better to use the author-defined